Santa Rosalía, Baja California Sur

 Santa Rosalía is a city and municipal seat of Mulegé Municipality, in Baja California Sur, situated along the Gulf of California.
-Located on the east coast of the Baja Peninsula, the town had a population of 14,160 inhabitants in 2015.
+Located on the east coast of the Baja Peninsula, the town had a population of 14,357 inhabitants in 2020.
 The city was founded as a company town by the French Compagnie du Boleo in 1884, which established the local copper mines.
 Today the city is a popular tourist destination.
+In 2023, Santa Rosalía was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

 History

 The town was named after Saint Rosalia, although the mission is not located by the town, but is in original location Mulegé, about 100 km south.

 Santa Rosalía boasts French influence, particularly in its architecture.
 The French Compagnie du Boleo founded the town in 1884 and exploited copper mines there until they closed in 1954.
 They built houses and installed the metallic Iglesia de Santa Bárbara.

 Unlike many other mining sites, the industrial facilities which are located in the very middle of the town, were never dismantled.
 Of particular interest are the reverberatory furnace and the metallurgical converter, although they are currently not accessible by the public due to safety concerns.
-Old locomotives, mining equipment and machinery are visible everywhere.
-The main mining company offices (La dirección) have been converted into an industrial museum.
+Old locomotives, mining equipment and machinery are visible everywhere, much preserved as ornate.
+The main mining company building (La dirección) have been reconverted into the city hall and its offices into an industrial museum.